By immersing yourself in another culture, you can explore, imagine, take a step out of your comfort zone, become inspired and stretch to create.

 I am committed to preserving the arts and cultural traditions of indigenous people who have lived in the Oaxaca Valley for over 8,000 years.
 My vision is to facilitate intercultural exchange programs with Oaxaca artists and artisans and to broaden opportunities for visitors to have authentic, personal learning experiences in Oaxaca.

 Norma was the lead development officer in the School of Nursing at the University of North Carolina at Chapel Hill, where she raised over $23 million for scholarships, professorships, and academic programs.
 She retired at the end of 2011 after 10 years of service.
+A complete resume is available on request.

 In 2008-2009, she served as chair of the Nursing Advancement Professionals Network of the American Association of Colleges of Nursing.
 Before that, she served on of the board of directors of the international University Continuing Education Association.